84codes/sparoid/README.md

 # single-packet-authorization

-fwknop type of SPA service, implemented in crystal
+fwknop type of SPA service, implemented in crystal.

+The server listens on UDP, when it receives a message it tries to verify it (HMAC), decrypt it (AES-256-CBC), then verify the nounce (that it haven't been seen before, reply attack), that the timestamp is within 10s, and that the IP in the message matches the source IP.

+If all checks passes the firewall is opened for the IP in the message.
+After 15s the port is closed again.

 ## Installation